/ /

 Read More: Hiking the Naches Peak Loop in Mount Rainier National Park

-Yellow Aster Butte (Mount Baker)
+The Yellow Aster Butte Trail (Mount Baker)

 • Length: 7.5 miles